makiaato/TwitchTranslationChatBot/README.md

 # DESCRIPTION
 This repository aims to set up and execute a chat bot for [twitch.tv](https://www.twitch.tv/).
 It's customized for the channel [@blluist](https://www.twitch.tv/blluist).
 Therefore, the bot will aim to translate japanese messages to English.
 Rōmaji words are excluded as good as possible for the translation.
 The bot uses DeepL for translation (**credit card verification** is needed for the free version of DeepL-API, but no cost-subscription will be made).
 This ReadMe is also written for people with zero knowlege in programming.
 Those who are more skilled, can quick read the first words of the instructions and skip the rest safely.
 Additionally, the code is pretty short circuited and written while being hungry.
 There is still much to be done manually on the human side, so it's more a script than a software (yet?).

-The goal of this script is the following: Make a chat bot (a registered Twitch-User) read messages on a Twitch-Channel, ignore every message that isn't in Japanese (including japanese words written in latin letters), translate it to English with DeepL and post the result in the chat.
+The goal of this script is the following: Make a chat bot (a registered Twitch-User), read messages on a Twitch-Channel, ignore every message that isn't in Japanese (including japanese words written in latin letters), translate it to English with DeepL and post the result in the chat.

 The current state on how to use the repository is this: Enter personal credentials in a CSV-File, then open a bash terminal and execute the python script